canjs/canjs/docs/can-guides/commitment/recipes/credit-card-simple/credit-card-simple.md

 - To use Stripe, you must call [Stripe.setPublishableKey](https://stripe.com/docs/stripe.js/v2#setting-publishable-key).

-- A basic CanJS setup uses instances of a [can-stache-element StacheElement], which glues [can-observable-object ObservableObject]-like properties to a `view` in order to manage its behavior as follows:
+- A basic CanJS setup uses instances of a [can-stache-element StacheElement], which glues [can-observable-object ObservableObject]-like properties to a [can-stache-element/static.view `view`] in order to manage its behavior as follows:

   ```js